doomlab/shiny-server/MOTE Blogdown/content/omegaf.md

 # Example

 Participants were tested over several days to measure variations in their pulse given different types of stimuli.
 One stimulus was a neutral picture (like a toaster), while other stimuli were cute/happy pictures (puppies, babies), and negative stimuli (mutilated faces, pictures of war).
 Were there differences in pulse for each participant across the stimuli?
+The data are available on [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
+Example output from JASP, SPSS, and SAS are shown below.

 # MOTE